freenet/freenet-core/docs/src/tutorial.md

 ## Limitations

-- Publishing to the Locutus network is not yet supported.
+- Publishing to the Freenet network is not yet supported.
 - Only Rust is currently supported for contract development, but we'll support more languages like [AssemblyScript](https://www.assemblyscript.org/) in the future.